MattDMo/Neon-color-scheme/README.md

 ### Now available through [Package Control](https://sublime.wbond.net/)!

-Neon is a cool bright-on-black color scheme for [Sublime Text 2](http://www.sublimetext.com/2)/[ST3](http://www.sublimetext.com/3) and [TextMate](http://www.macromates.com) (versions 1 and [2](https://github.com/textmate/textmate)).
+Neon is a colorful bright-on-black color scheme for [Sublime Text 2](http://www.sublimetext.com/2)/[ST3](http://www.sublimetext.com/3) and [TextMate](http://www.macromates.com) (versions 1 and [2](https://github.com/textmate/textmate)).
 In designing it, I've aimed to make as many languages as possible look as good as possible, taking advantage of as many of the available [scopes](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html#scopes) as I can.
 Neon was originally designed for [Python](http://www.python.org), which has a very detailed language definition, but lots of languages look good with it, like JavaScript, CSS, HTML, Ruby, PHP, shell scripts, XML, Clojure, Fortran (really!), R, LaTeX, Markdown, reStructuredText, and more.
 It's also great when using @wuub's fantastic [SublimeREPL](https://github.com/wuub/SublimeREPL) plugin, which I can't say enough good things about.

-There are a bunch of scopes in here that are only found in my [PythonImproved](https://github.com/MattDMo/PythonImproved) `.tmLanguage` syntax file &mdash; [IPython](http://www.ipython.org) `In`/`Out` statements, [Django](http://djangoproject.org)-specific highlighting (from [Djaniero](https://github.com/squ1b3r/Djaneiro)), and a bunch of improvements from @facelessuser's [Better Python](https://github.com/facelessuser/sublime-languages/tree/master/Better%20Python), along with various enhancements, extensions, and bug fixes of my own.
+There are a bunch of scopes in here that are only found in my [Python Improved](https://sublime.wbond.net/packages/Python%20Improved) language definition package (now available via Package Control!) &mdash; [IPython](http://www.ipython.org) `In`/`Out` statements, [Django](http://djangoproject.org)-specific highlighting (adapted from [Djaniero](https://github.com/squ1b3r/Djaneiro)), and a bunch of improvements from @facelessuser's [Better Python](https://github.com/facelessuser/sublime-languages/tree/master/Better%20Python), along with various enhancements, extensions, and bug fixes of my own.
 If you work with Python, I'd highly recommend getting it.

 You can find out more about themes in the TextMate [manual](http://manual.macromates.com/en/themes).
 All the information there applies to Sublime Text as well, which was heavily influenced by TextMate.
 Both programs can share themes and language definitions pretty much interchangeably, and snippets are usually pretty easy to port from one to the other as well.
 But, unfortunately for you Win/Lin people, TextMate is only available for OSX.